 Josef Weinbub holds a bacherlor's degree in electrical engineering, a master's degree in microelectronics, and a doctoral degree in technical sciences from the Technische Universität Wien.
-He was a visiting researcher at EPCC, University of Edinburgh and the Device Modelling Group, University of Glasgow, Scotland, UK.
-He leads the Christian Doppler Laboratory for High Performance TCAD, where he and his team investigate cutting-edge research problems in the area of high performance process TCAD.
-In general, however, he conducts research in the field of computational science, with a special focus on software engineering, algorithms, data structures, software frameworks, visualization, and high performance computing.
+He was a visiting researcher at the EPCC, University of Edinburgh and at the Device Modelling Group, University of Glasgow, Scotland, UK as well as at Silvaco Inc, Santa Clara, CA, USA.
+He leads the Christian Doppler Laboratory for High Performance TCAD and investigates cutting-edge research problems in the area of micro- and nanoelectronics, focusing on high performance computational approaches.

 Lense-Governed Wigner Signed Particle Quantum Dynamics for Entangletronics

 Electron state control refers to the ability to use specially shaped potentials (acting as lenses) to focus, guide, reshape or split an electron state into components.
 In particular, the electron state can be decomposed by the lense into distinct density peaks, which may be guided to propagate in the desired directions.
 Of particular importance are scenarios where the evolution process retains initial coherence, which is then destroyed by decoherence processes like scattering with lattice vibrations, i.e. phonons.
 The electron dynamics, being a complicated interplay between such processes, can be conveniently analyzed in phase space using Wigner theory.

 Quantum coherence is the underlying concept of quantum information disciplines and emerging disciplines in quantum engineering, such as entangletronics.
 The theory follows the idea of the corresponding quantum theory of entanglement.
 Moreover, it has been demonstrated that the two concepts are quantitatively equivalent.